flutter/website/src/docs/development/add-to-app/android/add-flutter-screen.md

   execute arbitrary Dart code at any moment in time.
 Non-UI application logic can be executed in a `FlutterEngine`, like networking and data caching, as well as background behavior within a `Service` or elsewhere.
-When using a `FlutterEngine` to execute behavior in the background, be sure to accomodate all Android restrictions on background execution.
+When using a `FlutterEngine` to execute behavior in the background, be sure to honor all Android restrictions on background execution.
 {{site.alert.end}}

 {{site.alert.note}}